Note: I’m flexible about a lot that’s on this page. If you have a suggestion, please contact me.

 - Partner didn’t bid five of the trump suit noticeably slowly.

 The last point, that partner can’t have signed off slowly, isn’t part of the system but it’s a concession to practicality: When partner spends a long time thinking and then signs off short of slam, you have unauthorized information that he was thinking about going further.
-In practice the directors probably won’t give you the benefit if you bid on and it’s right (i.e., they’ll adjust the score to 5 making 6, assuming slam does make) even if you otherwise would have.
+In practice the directors probably won’t give you the benefit if you bid on and it’s right to do so (i.e., they’ll adjust the score to 5 making 6, if slam does make) even if you otherwise would have.
 You can argue that bidding on is obvious but that argument probably won’t be successful.

 If you have all five keycards and for some reason partner is the one doing the asking, you should never pass an attempted signoff at the five level.
 What more could partner be looking for?